 Energy related investments and fossil fuels

-The University’s charitable endowment supports one of the University’s founding objectives, to sustain academic freedom.
+The University’s charitable endowment supports one of the its founding objectives, to sustain academic freedom.
 The large majority of scholarships and many research posts are funded in full or partially from the endowment.
-A diversified pool of assets gives the endowment the best chance in achieving an investment return to provide an income for both beneficiaries today, and for future generations.
+A diversified pool of assets gives the endowment the best chance of achieving an investment return to provide an income for both beneficiaries today, and for future generations.